 OCCA regularly organizes nature walks on local trails.
 We believe that getting out and enjoying Otsego County’s open spaces is important to understanding and appreciating the bountiful natural resources of our area.
 Our nature hikes include both leisure and educational walks for all audiences.
 Our schedule includes public and private trails around the county with varying levels of difficulty to accommodate all types of nature enthusiasts.
 Many of our hikes are included in the OCCA publication “Otsego Walks & Paddles” and on the Otsego Outdoors website.

-In 2017, OCCA launched “Get the Kids Out” – a special program for families during school breaks and vacations.
+In 2017, OCCA launched “Get the Kids Out” – a special program for families during school breaks, weekends, and vacations.
 These programs are for families looking for something fun and educational to do in the outdoors, while getting some good exercise at the same time!

 Celebrate and learn about many topics in ecology, natural resources, land management and much, much more.
 The Be Informed! lecture series has a topic for everyone.
 Planned in conjunction with Mohican Farm, this series is intended for older students and adults as a way to stay current on a variety of issues and learn in the process.
 Join us quarterly at Mohican Farm for your favorite local speakers.

 OCCA hosts and participates in regional environmental events each year to educate the public about important environmental issues within Otsego County.
 We take advantage of these opportunities to inform the public about its role in the environmental protection and betterment of the county.
 Events include Earth Festival, Otsego Lakes Festival and more.

 The following OCCA Publications are available for download in the sections below.
 These select publications are produced to bring attention to specific places, or issues, or things that we can do to reduce our impact.